-After the party, the Sunday evening service was about to start.
+After the party, the Sunday evening church service was about to start.
 Greg would normally leave me to attend church.
 He hung out with me all the time but never missed church in the morning or evening on Sundays.

 This day he asked me to come.
 I remember being so nervous about what I should wear and I lost the short shorts and crop top and put on a long dress and sweater.

 I was so moved by the testimony time that others were sharing about how God was working in their lives.
 It was nothing like the Catholic mass I was used to.